-Arrive to Kilimanjaro International Airport, here you will be picked up by Kaskazi and driven for 35 minutes to our permanent lodge, where the night is spent.
-Settle into the new surroundings and meet the others that are participating in the safari.
-The lead guide will join the dinner party and briefly introduce the itinerary for the next upcoming days.
+Arrive to Kilimanjaro International Airport, here you will be picked up by one of the team from Kaskazi and driven for thirty-five minutes to our polo club where the first night is spent.
+Settle into the new surroundings and meet the other participants on the safari.
+Sundowners and dinner at the clubhouse where your guide for the safari will hold the briefing.

 Kilimanjaro Elephant ride Day 2

 Wake up calls with tea and coffee, breakfast is served anytime from early hours.
 After breakfast at around 1100AM, we drive for about twenty minutes to Arusha National park gate.
 Here the horses will be waiting, ready to be mounted and shortly after we will ride into one of the most beautiful parks in East Africa.
 Here the vegetation will change dramatically, from open grassland to rainforest.

 With good chances of seeing elephants, buffaloes, all your plains game, leopards and rare species such as Suni, Red Duiker, the magnificent Hartlaub’s turaco and so much more.